nullxception/dotfiles/README.md

 It's a pretty simple hyprland setup that utilize waybar, rofi, and some other programs to help my regular desktop usage.

+## ⚠ Disclaimer

+My Hyprland setup is configured for my dual monitor setup, including but not limited to workspace binding.
+So make sure you check and adjust the config accordingly.

 ## 🔗 Requirements

-Below are the list of programs and scripts that currently used on this setup :
+Below are the list of programs and scripts that currently used on this setup:

 | Program/script                        | Description                                 | config                                           |
 | ------------------------------------- | ------------------------------------------- | ------------------------------------------------ |